leverh/react-bookhub-app/README.md

 Color contrasts and accessibility are paramount in website design, serving a dual purpose of aesthetics and functionality.
 Proper contrast ensures that text and interactive elements are easily distinguishable, enhancing readability and reducing strain on the eyes.
 More importantly, it caters to a diverse audience, including those with visual impairments or color blindness, ensuring that everyone has an equal opportunity to access and enjoy the content.

 For me, as a developer or designer, prioritizing accessibility broadens the reach of my website (or app), potentially increasing engagement.
-By adhering to accessibility standards, I think that we demonstrate a commitment to delivering a user-friendly and universally welcoming digital experience.
+By adhering to accessibility standards, I think that we can demonstrate a commitment to delivering a user-friendly and universally welcoming digital experience.

 ![WebAim color contrast check image for a background color of #F2E6D3 and text color of #333333](./src/assets/Screenshot%202023-10-08%20at%2012-42-54%20WebAIM%20Contrast%20Checker.png)